WaterSafAI/WaterSafAI-Model/README.md

 Make sure your virtual environment is active

 ### PyCharm
-You can create a new virtual environment in PyCharm by opening `WaterSafeAI-App/model` as a PyCharm project and navigating to:
+You can create a new virtual environment in PyCharm by opening the cloned repo as a PyCharm project and navigating to:

 `Settings>Project>Python Interpreter`